Influenza and pregnancy

 The World Health Organization recommends influenza vaccination of pregnant women at any stage of pregnancy, and that they are given the highest priority.
 Influenza vaccination has been recommended and funded in New Zealand for pregnant women since 2010.

 Inactivated influenza vaccine is used in New Zealand.
 There are no concerns about the safety of influenza vaccination during any trimester of pregnancy.

-The funded influenza vaccine is usually available from March until 31 December.
+The funded Influenza Immunisation Programme is from 1 April through 31 December.